Demographics of Quebec: English

 As of 2011, English is the mother tongue of nearly 650,000 Quebecers (8% of the population).
-These anglophones, sometimes called Anglo-Québécois, constitute the second largest linguistic group in Quebec.
+Anglo-Quebecers constitute the second largest linguistic group in Quebec.
 In addition, in 2001, roughly 50,000 people (0.7% of the population) considered their mother tongue to be both French and English.
 According to the latest censuses of 2001, 2006, 2011 and 2016, the percentage of anglophones in the population has more or less stabilized, but in absolute numbers, they are constantly increasing.
 Allophones, on the other hand, are increasing sharply in absolute numbers as well as in percentage.
 According to the 2016 census, 49.1% of people living in Quebec say they can conduct a conversation in English (English as mother tongue or as a second language).
 As for French-English bilingualism, 44.5% of people in Quebec state that they are bilingual, that is to say, able to conduct a conversation in both French and English.

 English made its first appearance in Quebec in 1760, when the British invaded and conquered Canada (New France).
 Shortly afterwards, the first English and Scottish merchants came to settle in the cities of Québec City and Montreal.
 In 1784, United Empire Loyalists flooded Quebec following their expulsion from the Thirteen Colonies during the United States' War of Independence.
 This dramatically increased the number of English speakers in Quebec.
 These Loyalists, avoiding the French-speaking and Catholic countryside, settled mainly in then underdeveloped regions, such as the Eastern Townships and the Outaouais.
-The proclamation of the Act of Union of 1840 caused massive immigration from the British Isles to the Québécois territory, which introduced Celtic languages for the first time and increased the power of English.
-The influence of English and repeated attempts at linguistic assimilation of the French-speaking population had and continues to have a considerable impact on French-language culture in Quebec.
-Today, Anglo-Quebecers reside mainly in the west of the island of Montreal (West Island), downtown Montreal and the Pontiac.
+The proclamation of the Act of Union of 1840 caused massive immigration from the British Isles to Quebec, which introduced Celtic languages for the first time, and was aimed at the linguistic assimilation of the French-speaking population, which had a considerable impact on French-language culture in Quebec.
+Today, Anglo-Quebecers reside mainly in Montreal and the Pontiac region.

 Anglophones in Quebec have several institutions and infrastructural systems.
 At the school level, anglophones in Quebec have several school boards grouped together into the Association des commissions scolaire anglophones du Québec.
 In terms of media, anglophones own, among others, the Montreal Gazette in Montreal, and the Chronicle-Telegraph in Quebec City.
 Other organisations include the Quebec Writers' Federation, which is a group of English-speaking Quebec authors, and the Voice of English-speaking Quebec, which represents the interests of the English-speaking community in the Québec region.